Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Experimental Validation

 \subsection{Setup and Implementation}

 Our setup employs a commercially available 2D laser rangefinder from SICK AG, model S3000 Pro CMS.
 The rangefinder is connected to a PC through a RS422-USB converter.
+As we described in Section \ref{sec:reference_scenario}, the forklift is assumed to mount two units of such sensor, but only one will be employed for pallet detection and tracking.
 The sensor has a maximum range of $49$ $m$ ($20$ $m$ at $20\%$ reflectivity), a resolution of $0.25$ $deg$, a maximum $16$ $Hz$ refresh frequency, and an empirical error of $0.003$ $m$.
 The maximum field of view of the rangefinder is $190$ $deg$, which is largely sufficient for the detection of objects in front of the robot.
 As mentioned in Section \ref{sec:system_architecture}, the sensor generates an array of points expressed in polar coordinates, each array having size $761$.

 Two different computers have been used for experimental validation: a lower-end PC is used online for range data acquisition and pallet detection, whereas a more powerful workstation has been adopted for offline training and testing the proposed networks.
 In particular, the former is equipped with an Intel\textsuperscript{\textregistered} Core i5-4210U $1.70$ $GHz$ CPU and $6$ GB of RAM, and runs Ubuntu 16.04 $64$ bit.
 The latter mounts an Intel\textsuperscript{\textregistered} Core i7-4790 $3.60$ $GHz$ CPU, $32$ GB of RAM and an Nvidia Geforce\textsuperscript{\textregistered} GTX970 GPU, and runs Ubuntu 14.04 $64$ bit.